nick-castaneda/algebra-/README.md

 #ALGEBRA!
 ALGEBRA! is an education portal for students and math-enthusiasts studying algebra.
 The mission of the application is to improve math comprehension by making algebra more interactive.
 There are currently three modules: the Equation Solver, the Expression Simplifier, and the SAT Randomizer.
 All can be accessed without logging in, but a logged-in user will have her/his scored tracked in the back-end database.

-ALGEBRA! is a single-page full-stack (MEAN) application built as a final project in General Assembly's Web Development Immersive course.
+ALGEBRA! is a single-page full-stack application built as a final project in General Assembly's Web Development Immersive course.
+The front-end is written in Javascript, HTML, and CSS under the AngularJS framework.
+The back-end is a Firebase database.

 **Equation Solver** - The Equation Solver does not solve equations for users, but allows them to manipulate equations to solve them themselves.
 Users can input a single-variable equation and the program will convert it to a computer-readable data-structure.
 Users can add, subtract, multiply, and divide sides of the equation with the end goal of isolating the variable.
 If the user makes a mistake, the program will still operate on the equation so that the user can see how the mistake altered the equation, and then try to solve it from there.